rudderlabs/rudderstack-docs/destinations/data-ingestion/kafka.md

 ![Kafka Connection Settings](../../.gitbook/assets/screenshot-2020-05-17-at-4.34.38-pm.png)

-* **Host Name**: Your Kafka server broker's host name goes here
+* **Host Name**: Your Kafka server broker's host name goes here.
-* **Port:** The port to connect to the broker
+* **Port:** The port to connect to the broker goes here.
-* **Topic Name**: Please provide the topic name, to which you want to send data
+* **Topic Name**: Provide the topic name, to which you want to send data.
-* **SSL Enabled**: Please enable this option if you have enabled SSL to connect to your broker
+* **SSL Enabled**: Enable this option if you have enabled SSL to connect to your broker.
-* **CA Certificate**: If you have enabled SSL, then please provide the CA certificate in this field
+* **CA Certificate**: If you have enabled SSL, provide the CA certificate in this field.
 * **Enable SASL with SSL**: If you have enabled SSL, you can optionally use SASL for client authentication.
-* **Username**: Please provide the username as configured in Kafka for authenticating clients with SASL.
+* **Username**: Provide the username as configured in Kafka for authenticating clients with SASL.
-* **Password**: Please provide the password as configured in Kafka for authenticating clients with SASL.
+* **Password**: Provide the password as configured in Kafka for authenticating clients with SASL.

 {% hint style="info" %}
-**Note:** Please enable SSL to use SASL authentication, i.e use SASL_SSL.
+Enable SSL to use SASL authentication, i.e use SASL_SSL.
 {% endhint %}

 ![SASL Connection Settings](../../.gitbook/assets/kafka-sasl.png)

-We currently support the following SASL types:
+RudderStack currently supports the following SASL types:

 * **PLAIN**
 * **SCRAM SHA-256**
 * **SCRAM SHA-512**

+{% hint style="info" %}
-For more information on Kafka SASL Authentication, please visit the [official docs](https://kafka.apache.org/documentation/#security_sasl).
+For more information on the Apache Kafka SASL authentication, visit the [official docs](https://kafka.apache.org/documentation/#security_sasl).
+{% endhint %}

 ## Partition Key